Is Marijuana Legal in Utah? Here Are the Rules for Weed in the Beehive State

 Even with a medical marijuana card, patients may only consume their cannabis in private in Utah – except for a medical emergency.
 So, even if it’s prescribed to you, keep in mind Utah’s strict marijuana laws when you’re deciding when and where to partake.

-When you are a patient who requires marijuana to manage your medical condition, is marijuana legal in Utah workplaces might be a question you have.
+When you are a patient who requires marijuana to manage your medical condition, you might be asking if you can use it in the workplace.
 Well, it depends on where you work.
 Private employers are under no obligation to abide by their employee’s prescription needs, but if you’re a public employee, they do.

 It is illegal to drive under the influence of marijuana in Utah and comes with serious consequences.
 Your first offense can lead to at least 48 hours in jail, 48 hours of community service, and even possible home confinement – and that’s just the first offense.
 So, be wise and don’t drive under the influence of any drug or alcohol.

-Is weed legal in Utah?
-We’ve covered this and many other areas regarding cannabis consumption in the state earlier.
-If you’re visiting Utah or live in the state and have a medical cannabis card, you should see some of the many dispensaries in the state that offer what you need.
+We’ve done our best to clear up the question, is weed legal in Utah (nope, not recreational weed), but if you’re visiting or live in the state and have a medical cannabis card, you should see some of the many dispensaries in the state that offer what you need.
 Check out some of the most reputable dispensaries in the state.

 Cannabist Utah is one of many dispensaries in not only the state, but the U.S. Through Project Cannabis, they have locations from Maine to California – and one right in the Provo area.
 Their staff is highly knowledgeable, and it’s a no-pressure atmosphere.
 If it’s your first time shopping for medical cannabis, you’ll feel at ease as you learn what strains are best for you as well as the preferred method of consumption.